eQualityTime/projectreal/index.markdown

-## Contact Us.
+## Contact Us
 If you have any feedback on the programme, please get in touch and let us know.
 We hope you and your students enjoy the programme.
-We can be contacted at projectreal@equalitytime.co.uk
+We can be contacted at <a href="projectreal@equalitytime.co.uk">projectreal@equalitytime.co.uk</a>